Zairil Khir Johari: Personal life

 In December 2018, Zairil married lawyer and political activist Dyana Sofya Mohd Daud who was also a candidate in the 2014 Telok Intan by-election.
 In 2020, Zairil formed a rock band called Priwayat, in which he is the pianist and songwriter.

 Election results

 Publications

 Zairil was a columnist for the now-defunct news portal, The Malaysian Insider, from 2011 until its closure in 2016.
 He currently writes regularly for The Penang Monthly.
 In 2017, he published his first book, Finding Malaysia: Making Sense of an Eccentric Nation, a collection of his selected writings on identity politics, political Islam, federalism and education.
 Finding Malaysia proved to be one of publisher Gerakbudaya's best-selling books of 2017.

 Zairil has also published book chapters in Secularism, Religion, and Democracy in Southeast Asia by Vidhu Verma, Policies and Politics in Malaysian Education: Education Reforms, Nationalism and Neoliberalism by Cynthia Joseph, Dialog: Thoughts on Tunku's Timeless Thinking by the think tank IDEAS, and Young and Malay: Growing up in Multicultural Malaysia by Ooi Kee Beng and Wan Hamidi Hamid.

+Awards and honours

+In recognition of his contributions to the engineering profession, Zairil was conferred the Honorary Fellow Award by the Institution of Engineers Malaysia (IEM) at their 64th Annual Dinner and Awards Night 2023, alongside Malaysian Deputy Prime Minister Dato' Sri Fadillah Yusof.